 values,

 allowing node-by-node, and edge-by-edge control as needed.
-For sparsely
+Connector

 defined values (for example, only specifying a single edge), it can be